 - NTC’s curriculum is built on the belief that young adults can greatly benefit from connection, understanding, explicit instruction, and practice to better find their way in navigating a predominately neurotypical world.
 Being with neurodivergent peers that experience similar challenges and learning needs is important.
 Equally important are having the right classes with instructors that “get” it.

-- Going at the pace that works for you, NTC offers a full three-year curriculum, all designed to strengthen relationship skills, work ready skills, and independent living skills.
+- Going at the pace that works for you, NTC offers a comprehensive curriculum designed to strengthen relationship skills, work ready skills, and independent living skills.

 How has COVID-19 affected classes?